 One practical warning for Croatia: some restaurants in peak-season Dubrovnik include a service charge in the total without clearly flagging it on the menu.
 Read the bill line by line before adding anything extra.

-Families requiring reliable accessibility will find Croatia significantly easier to navigate.
-The northern coast features paved seafront promenades, dependable pediatric facilities in Split and Dubrovnik, and ferry terminals designed with stroller movement in mind.
+Families who need reliable accessibility will find Croatia far easier: paved seafront promenades, dependable pediatric facilities in Split and Dubrovnik, and ferry terminals built with stroller movement in mind.
+Albania demands more physical adaptability — unpaved roads, steep staircases without handrails, and real gaps in standardized accessibility infrastructure outside Tirana.

-Albania requires considerably more physical adaptability.
-Families moving through Berat, Gjirokaster, or any rural coastal village will encounter unpaved roads, steep staircases without handrails, and gaps in standardized accessibility infrastructure.
 The contrast is immediate after leaving Tirana’s airport: smooth tarmac gives way to potholed secondary roads within a few miles of the terminal.
+Families moving through Berat, Gjirokaster, or any rural coastal village will encounter the same friction throughout.

 Practical notes for families:

-• Car rental is close to mandatory in Albania — erratic transit schedules make furgons impractical with children
+• Transport: car rental is close to mandatory in Albania — erratic transit schedules make furgons impractical with children

-• Stroller-compatible ferries operate between Split and all major Croatian islands
+• Ferries: stroller-compatible boats operate between Split and all major Croatian islands

 • Medical care: full hospitals in Dubrovnik and Split; Albanian rural facilities are limited to basic care

-• Both Berat’s old quarter and Dubrovnik’s inner streets are equally hostile to wheeled luggage and pushchairs — pack accordingly
+• Old quarters: both Berat’s old quarter and Dubrovnik’s inner streets are equally hostile to wheeled luggage and pushchairs — pack accordingly

 Croatia is the straightforward call for families with toddlers or older parents with mobility considerations.
 Albania works for families with older children who treat the improvisation as part of the experience.